 C. MICHAEL WRIGHT - Producing Artistic Director

 Michael became MCT's Producing Artistic Director in the fall of 2005.
-Since then, he's directed LEND ME A TENOR (a collaboration with Marquette University), UNDERNEATH THE LINTEL, COLLECTED STORIES (a collaboration with Forward Theater Company), HEROES, DRIVING MISS DAISY, THE LION IN WINTER (a collaboration with Marquette University), THE SUBJECT WAS ROSES, THE SWEETEST SWING IN BASEBALL, PICNIC (a collaboration with UW-Milwaukee), BROOKLYN BOY, RABBIT HOLE, TALLEY'S FOLLY, TRYING, TALKING HEADS, A WALK IN THE WOODS and JOE EGG, as well as three original works: OCTOBER, BEFORE I WAS BORN, THE DALY NEWS and DICKENS IN AMERICA (which he also directed at American Players Theatre).
+Since then, he's directed SLOWGIRL, FALLEN ANGELS, THE TRAIN DRIVER, THE GOOD FATHER, LEND ME A TENOR (a collaboration with Marquette University), UNDERNEATH THE LINTEL, COLLECTED STORIES (with Forward Theater Company), HEROES, DRIVING MISS DAISY, THE LION IN WINTER (with Marquette University), THE SUBJECT WAS ROSES, THE SWEETEST SWING IN BASEBALL, PICNIC (with UW-Milwaukee), BROOKLYN BOY, RABBIT HOLE, TALLEY'S FOLLY, TRYING, TALKING HEADS, A WALK IN THE WOODS and JOE EGG, as well as three original works: OCTOBER, BEFORE I WAS BORN, THE DALY NEWS and DICKENS IN AMERICA (which he also directed at American Players Theatre).
 From 1997-2005, he served as Associate Artistic Director of Next Act Theatre, where a long list of directing credits includes THE RETREAT FROM MOSCOW, "MASTER HAROLD"…and the boys, STONES IN HIS POCKETS, VISITING MR. GREEN, ROUGH CROSSING, A NIGHT IN NOVEMBER and HOW I LEARNED TO DRIVE (a co-production with Madison Repertory Theatre).
 Since moving to Wisconsin in 1988, Michael has been responsible for over 75 productions, twenty of which have been named on "Best of" lists in Milwaukee and Madison.
-Other favorites have been THE SYRINGA TREE for American Players Theatre, Renaissance Theaterworks and Delaware Theatre Company, LOBBY HERO for Madison Repertory Theatre, 110 IN THE SHADE for Skylight Music Theatre, AUGUST SNOW for American Inside Theatre and WAITING FOR VERN for Collision Theatre Ensemble.
+Other favorites have been THE STORY OF MY LIFE for Milwaukee Opera Theatre, THE SYRINGA TREE for American Players Theatre, Renaissance Theaterworks and Delaware Theatre Company, LOBBY HERO for Madison Repertory Theatre, 110 IN THE SHADE for Skylight Music Theatre, AUGUST SNOW for American Inside Theatre and WAITING FOR VERN for Collision Theatre Ensemble.

-Michael has been acting professionally for 37 years and has appeared all across the country in regional theatres such as Seattle Repertory Theatre, Guthrie Theater, McCarter Theatre, Berkshire Theatre Festival, American Players Theatre, Barter Theatre, StageWest, Milwaukee Repertory Theater, Riverside Shakespeare Company, GeVa Theatre, Madison Repertory Theatre, Milwaukee Shakespeare and the Bay Area Playwrights Festival.
+Michael has been acting professionally for 40 years and has appeared all across the country in regional theatres such as Seattle Repertory Theatre, Guthrie Theater, McCarter Theatre, Berkshire Theatre Festival, American Players Theatre, Barter Theatre, StageWest, Milwaukee Repertory Theater, Riverside Shakespeare Company, GeVa Theatre, Madison Repertory Theatre, Milwaukee Shakespeare and the Bay Area Playwrights Festival.
 He played Hally in Athol Fugard's "MASTER HAROLD"...and the boys on Broadway, in Israel and in the national tour with James Earl Jones, which won him a Dramalogue Award in Los Angeles.
-His most recent performances have been as Serge in 'ART', Philip in MAURITIUS and Dr. Alfred Feldmann in DUET FOR ONE here at Milwaukee Chamber Theatre and as Sancho Panza in MAN OF LA MANCHA at Skylight Music Theatre.
+His most recent performances have been as Vanya in VANYA AND SONIA AND MASHA AND SPIKE, Serge in 'ART', Philip in MAURITIUS and Dr. Alfred Feldmann in DUET FOR ONE here at Milwaukee Chamber Theatre and as Sancho Panza in MAN OF LA MANCHA at Skylight Music Theatre.

 Michael has taught theatre privately and at the UW-Whitewater, Marquette University, Carroll College, First Stage Academy, Alverno College, the John Michael Kohler Arts Center, the Wisconsin Conservatory of Music and Theatre for a New Audience (New York, NY).